vigilion/vigilion-rails/README.md

 ## Integrations

-vigilion-rails provides paperclip, carrierwave and dragonfly integration out-of-the-box.
+**vigilion-rails** provides **paperclip**, **carrierwave** and **dragonfly** integration out-of-the-box.
 That means that simply adding the `scan_file` command to your model, each time a new file is uploaded, a scanning process will be automatically scheduled.

-There are two default integration strategies:
+Independently of the gem you use to upload files, there are two integration strategies:

 ### URL integration

 It sends `model.attachment.url` to the Vigilion's server.
-The server uses this URL to download the file and perform the scanning process.
-That's why `attachment.url` should be an absolute path.
+The server uses this URL to download the file and perform the scanning process. `attachment.url` must be an absolute path.
 Use this integration with S3 and other storage services.

 This is the default integration, so no additional configuration